 Mr. John Lee reports

-Silver Elephant Mining Corp. has appointed Dr. Peter C. Lightfoot as a technical adviser for its Minago nickel project in the Thompson nickel belt in Canada.
+Silver Elephant Mining Corp. has provided the following update for its 100-per-cent-owned Minago nickel project at the Thompson's nickel belt in Manitoba, Canada.

 About the Minago project

-On July 6, 2021, Silver Elephant announced a mineral resource estimate for Minago prepared by Mercator and AGP with an effective date of July 2, 2021, that includes a measured and indicated mineral resource of 722 million pounds of nickel, and an inferred mineral resource of 319 million lbs of nickel at an average grade of 0.74 per cent nickel (mineral resources are not mineral reserves and do not have demonstrated economic viability).
+On July 6, 2021, Silver Elephant announced mineral resource estimate for Minago, prepared by Mercator and AGP, with an effective date of July 2, 2021, that includes a measured and indicated mineral resource of 722 million pounds of nickel, and an inferred mineral resource of 319 million pounds of nickel, at an average grade of 0.74 per cent nickel (mineral resources are not mineral reserves and do not have demonstrated economic viability).
 The Minago project has received over $40-million in investment since early 2000.

-Manitoba Provincial Highway No. 6 and a high-voltage (230-kilovolt) transmission line both transect the Minago project.
-Minago has been demonstrated to produce a 22.3 per cent nickel concentrate based on representative feed of 0.54 per cent nickel through extensive metallurgical testing by SGS.
+Manitoba provincial Highway 6 and a high-voltage (230 kilovolts) transmission line both transect the Minago project.
+Minago has been demonstrated to produce a nickel concentrate of 22.3 per cent based on representative feed of 0.54 per cent nickel through extensive metallurgical testing by SGS.
 Vale currently produces nickel concentrates in Thompson at the heart of the TNB, 270 kilometres northeast of the Minago project.
 Its nickel concentrates are shipped to its Sudbury smelter for processing to refined nickel.

 About Silver Elephant Mining Corp.

-Silver Elephant is a premier mining and exploration company in nickel, silver and vanadium.
+Silver Elephant is a premier silver mining and exploration company.

 We seek Safe Harbor.